 Lift the jars out of the canning bath after about 10 minutes and let them rest on the counter.
 If using the standard canning lids there will be a popping sound.
 That sound lets you know it is sealed.

-As I said before, it makes the perfect simple syrup to make delicious drinks with!
+As I said before, it makes the perfect simple syrup to make delicious drinks with or to use it as topping on ice cream or french toast!

 Check out these strawberry drinks you can use this syrup in